Distributed Inference for Tail Risk: Introduction

-Assume that the $N$ observations are distributedly stored in $m$ machines with $n_j$ observations in machine $j$, $j=1,2,\dots,m$, i.e. $N=\sum_{j=1}^m n_j$.
-For simplicity we first handle the case where the subsample sizes in each machine are homogenous, i.e. $n_1=n_2=\cdots = n_m =n = N/m$.
-We then extend our analysis to the case of heterogeneous subsample sizes in Section 5. \cite{chen2021distributed} proposes the distributed Hill estimator to estimate the extreme value index $\gamma$ for the case $\gamma>0$, which is an adaption of the Hill estimator to the DC algorithm.
+In this paper, we provide general tools to establish the oracle property for distributed estimators in extreme value statistics. \cite{chen2021distributed} adapts a particular extreme value estimator, the Hill estimator, to the DC algorithm and proposes the distributed Hill estimator to estimate the extreme value index $\gamma$ for the case $\gamma>0$.
 They study the asymptotic behavior of the distributed Hill estimator and show sufficient, sometimes also necessary, conditions under which the distributed Hill estimator possesses the oracle property.
-The proof therein relies on the specific construction of the Hill estimator, and cannot be easily generalized to validate the oracle property of other estimators for the extreme value index, let alone that of other estimators for practically relevant quantities such as high quantile, tail probability and endpoint.
-In this paper, we provide general tools for establishing the oracle property for most estimators in extreme value analysis based on the peak-over-threshold (POT) approach.
-In addition, we do not restrict the range of $\gamma$ to the heavy-tailed case ($\gamma>0$), but allow for general $\gamma\in \mathbb{R}$.
+The proof therein relies on the specific construction of the Hill estimator, and cannot be generalized to validate the oracle property of other estimators for the extreme value index, let alone that of other estimators for practically relevant quantities such as high quantile, tail probability and endpoint.
+By contrast, using the tools in this paper, the oracle property for most estimators extreme value statistics based on the peak-over-threshold (POT) approach can be established in a straightforward way.

 In classical extreme value statistics, two key tools for establishing asymptotic theories are the tail empirical process and the tail quantile process.
 Let $l = l(N)$ be an intermediate sequence such that as $N\to\infty$, $l\to\infty, l/N\to 0$.
 The tail empirical process is defined as